HackBugs/Ansible-notes/README.md

 With this setup, you can efficiently manage updates across your server instances from the master instance using Ansible.
 ------------------------------------------------------------------------------------------------------------------------

-To manage servers at a company level, you typically need a more comprehensive and structured approach.
+- (i) - To manage servers at a company level, you typically need a more comprehensive and structured approach.
 This includes:

 1. **Role-Based Playbooks**: Using Ansible roles to organize tasks into reusable units.
 2. **Advanced Configuration Management**: Managing more complex configurations, such as user accounts, firewall rules, and application deployments.